HarryD03/SSA_Payload_Systems/RF_Systems/Debris_Covariance/README.md

-Before Running script, ensure that the Functions folder and sub folder is added to file path.
+Before Running script, ensure that the Functions folder and sub folder is added to file path in MATLAB.